foopis23/minecraft-gcp/README.md

 2. Fill in the functions/discord-interactions/.env with info from the application.
 See [functions/discord-interactions/.env.sample](functions/discord-interactions/.env.sample) for an example.
 3. Invite the bot to your discord server by generating a link in the OAuth2 tab of the application page.

 ## Deployment
 1. Run `./build.sh` to build applications and packages
 2. Run `./deploy.sh` to deploy the infrastructure
 3. Copy the outputted `function_uri` from the terminal.
-4. Go to https://console.cloud.google.com/run, select the `discordinteractions` service, go to security tab, and change the authentication to `Allow unauthenticated invocations`.
-5. Go to the discord developer portal, navigate to your application, and under the general information tab set the `INTERACTIONS ENDPOINT URL` to the `function_uri` from step 3.
+4. Go to the discord developer portal, navigate to your application, and under the general information tab set the `INTERACTIONS ENDPOINT URL` to the `function_uri` from step 3.